You’ll find a ton of strategies in this article on how to manage humidity in your home without a dehumidifier. It can be brutally humid.

 4. Use a Fan

-- Ceiling Fans: Because they can move air over a whole room from the top down, ceiling fans can be lifesavers in humid climates.
+• Ceiling Fans: Ceiling fans can move air over a room from the top down and be lifesavers in humid climates.
 Even a ceiling fan on the lowest level can maintain a little more reviving breeze, particularly in bedrooms where you’re trying to fall asleep.

-- Exhaust Fans: Remember to use exhaust fans!
+• Exhaust Fans: Remember to use exhaust fans!
 They are probably placed in your bathrooms and built into your appliances.
-Exhaust fans’ primary function is to remove air from the space they are installed in.
+The primary function of exhaust fans is to remove air from the space in which they are installed.
 Proactively use them by turning them on before you need them and leaving them on until you are finished using the kitchen or bathroom.

-- Standing Fans: Traditional standing plug-in fans will do the trick in rooms of your house without ceiling or exhaust fans.
-They can be used not only in rooms of the house without other fans, but they can also improve the airflow in the entire house.
-Also, you can use standing fans and open windows to promote airflow when there isn’t much wind because you can move them anywhere.
+• Standing Fans: Traditional standing plug-in fans will do the trick in rooms without ceiling or exhaust fans.
+They can be used not only in rooms without other fans but also to improve the airflow in the entire house.
+Also, you can use standing fans and open windows to promote airflow without wind because you can move them anywhere.

 5. Turn On The AC